SAP Identity Management Solutions

 User Authentication

-Instead of every application having its own login screen and security logic, SAP cloud identity services provide unified login page with consistent branding and user experience for all integrated applications.
-Standard protocols ensure same login process for every application with central password reset, account unlock, security questions, devices registration mechanisms.
+Instead of each application having its own login screen and security logic, SAP Cloud Identity Services provides a unified login page with consistent branding and a consistent user experience across all integrated applications.
+Standard protocols ensure a consistent login process across applications, including centralized password reset, account unlock, security questions, and device registration.

 User Provisioning

-Identity provisioning service automates the lifecycle of users such as joiners, leavers and movers.
-Immediately creates users when they join organization, change their roles when user move across organization and they leave, access is revoked everywhere instantly.
+An identity provisioning service automates the user lifecycle, including joiners, leavers, and movers.
+Immediately creates users when they join the organization, updates their roles as they move across the organization, and revokes access when they leave, all instantly.

 Roles Assignment

-Complex roles are built from reusable role templates mapped to business functions and users are assigned roles via group membership.
-Roles with temporary access can be created to allow temporary elevated access with multi-level approval workflow and access automatically expires after the defined period.
-It reduces privilege creep where users keep the old permissions they no longer need.
+Complex roles are built from reusable role templates mapped to business functions, and users are assigned roles via group membership.
+Roles with temporary access can be created to allow temporary elevated access with a multi-level approval workflow, and access automatically expires after the defined period.
+It reduces privilege creep by preventing users from retaining permissions they no longer need.

 Authorizations Management

-Centralized control with granular level permission management allows organizations to control what a user can actually do inside an application such as read, write or delete permissions.
-Organizations can define policies to detect and prevent conflicting authorization combinations i.e. segregation of duties (SoD), emergency access procedures with full audit trail and automate removal of unused permissions to ensure least privilege principle.
-Authorization reports provide visibility into who has access to what resource for easier governance, access reviews and continuous compliance monitoring.
+Centralized control with granular permission management enables organizations to define what users can do within an application, including read, write, and delete permissions.
+Organizations can define policies to detect and prevent conflicting authorization combinations (e.g., segregation of duties [SoD]), implement emergency access procedures with a full audit trail, and automate the removal of unused permissions to ensure the principle of least privilege.
+Authorization reports provide visibility into who has access to which resources, enabling easier governance, access reviews, and continuous compliance monitoring.

 Centralized User Account Management